USDai (USDAI) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 USDai Historical Price

-According to the latest data gathered on USDai live price page, the current price of USDai is 1.01USD.
+According to the latest data gathered on USDai live price page, the current price of USDai is 1.011USD.
 The circulating supply of USDai(USDAI) is

 In the past 24 hours, USDai has shown a price movement of